jdittrich/userNeedResearchBook/text/allURBook.md

 ![Build upon your preliminary structure to see if the idea actually works](images/lego_houseWalls.jpg)

 Aim for 3 to 10 pieces of data per theme.
-While it is temporarily o.k. to have very small groups, at the end each theme should be derived from several data points and not on a single utterance.
+While it is temporarily ok to have very small groups, at the end each theme should be derived from several data points and not on a single utterance.
 On the other hand if a theme encompasses more than 10 utterances or observations, think if creating two aspects or